-When to Visit Kyoto, Japan: Best & Worst Times (2023)
+When to Visit Kyoto, Japan: Best & Worst Times (2024)

 When to visit Kyoto to avoid crowds, experience seasonal beauty, and enjoy the top festivals is important for first-timers to Japan.
 There will be no single worst or best time–it depends on your priorities.
-(Updated February 15, 2023.)
+(Updated January 3, 2024.)

-In this guide, we’ll narrow down your options to help you assess when is the best time for you to visit Kyoto, Japan in 2023.
+In this guide, we’ll narrow down your options to help you assess when is the best time for you to visit Kyoto, Japan in 2024 or 2025.
 This is a crucial first step, as the version of Kyoto you’ll experience depends very much upon when you go.
 Kyoto is known as a city of four seasons, with locals embracing the seasonality and creating schedules of events around the seasons.

 The starkness of the seasons obviously is driven by weather, which can range from extremely hot and humid in the summer to frigid and snowy in the winter.
 Crowds, seasonal beauty, and events also come into play.
 We think that every season in Kyoto is special for its own unique reasons, but for a first-time visit, every time of year is not of equal quality.
 With that said, let’s start with an update…

-2023 Kyoto Crowds Update
+2024 Kyoto Crowds Update

 This was hardly a bold prediction, as this exact scenario has played out at popular tourist destinations around the globe.
 The only difference is the timeline being delayed due to Japan’s slower reopening.
 Staffing shortages are an exacerbating factor, making crowds feel even worse than they actually are in a number of places as Japan’s tourism and leisure sectors struggle to keep up with demand.

 Second, there’s the giant panda in the room: China.
-Kyoto is an incredibly popular destination for Chinese tour groups, and we previously expected that few would be able to visit in the first half of 2023 due to Beijing’s strict zero-COVID policy.
+Kyoto is an incredibly popular destination for Chinese tour groups, and we previously expected that few would be able to visit in the first half of last year due to Beijing’s strict zero-COVID policy.
 We also said that even after zero-COVID was abandoned, it would be a gradual policy change, and there would be lag between the booking of trips and traveling.

-Given all of that, our revised expectation is that there will be a major amount of pent-up demand among Chinese tourists, potentially starting as soon as the 2023 sakura season.
 This will result in larger-than-normal crowds across the board, especially in the second half of the year.
 Expect to see individual Chinese travelers and group tour buses return in a major way, exacerbating conditions that are already pretty crowded.

 To that end, let’s start by taking a month-by-month look at the objective realities of what you’ll encounter in terms of seasonal offerings, crowds, and weather, followed by our subjective commentary about the best and worst times to visit Kyoto…